Current as of Oct 17, 2020

 If you need to file your taxes or request an extension, MilTax from Military OneSource provides free tax e-filing software, along with personalized support from MilTax consultants who understand the realities of military life, specific to service members and their families.
 Access MilTax software, or call 800-342-9647 or connect via live chat to schedule an appointment with a MilTax consultant.
 OCONUS/International?
 Click here for calling options.

 Use this time to learn

-If the coronavirus is causing unexpected downtime for you or your family, it could be a good time to build your financial skills and knowledge through free financial educational courses offered by Military OneSource and the Department of Defense.
+If the coronavirus is causing unexpected downtime for you or your family, it could be a good time to build your financial skills and knowledge through free financial educational courses offered by Military OneSource and the DOD.

 Check out our Money Matter courses, developed by financial experts who understand military life.
-Course topics cover those on car-buying strategies, consumer credit, developing a spending plan and more.
+Course topics cover car-buying strategies, consumer credit, developing a spending plan and more.

 A library of financial resources is also available through installation libraries and the Morale, Welfare and Recreation Digital Library.
 These include Consumer Reports, Gale Business Plan Builder, Gale Entrepreneurship, Morningstar Investment Research Center, Weiss Financial and EBSCO eBook Collection (which includes e-books on business and economics topics).

-From personal financial counseling to learning opportunities, Military OneSource has resources to help service members and their families maintain readiness.
+From personal financial counseling to learning opportunities, Military OneSource has resources to help you (service members and their families) maintain readiness.
 Have questions?
 Call 800-342-9647 or connect via live chat.
 OCONUS/International?
 Click here for calling options.